jamesshocking/collapse-spark-dataframe/README.md

   return branches
 ```

-Them main outer function "get_all_columns_from_schema" expects the dataframe schema as a single input parameter.
+Them main outer function, get_all_columns_from_schema, expects the dataframe schema as a single input parameter.
 The function starts by declaring a list, which is effectively global for the inner function.
 This is the list that collects all branches in their array form.
-The recursive function is declared within "get_all_columns_from_schema" and is the same as the demonstration above, albeit with minor tweaks changing the depth counter with a list to persist all ancestor nodes for an individual branch.
+The recursive function is declared within get_all_columns_from_schema and is the same as the demonstration above, albeit with minor tweaks changing the depth counter with a list to persist all ancestor nodes for an individual branch.
 In-addition, the call to print has been replaced with an append to the branches list owned by the outer function.

-If we run this code against our dataframe's schema, "get_all_columns_from_schema" will return the following list:
+If we run this code against our dataframe's schema, get_all_columns_from_schema will return the following list:

 ```python
 [